Toogii2019/Project2_repo/README.md

 Additional images were designed by Freepik, found on: [Freepik] (https://www.freepik.com)

-## The URL of the deployed application
+## The URL of the deployed application / CD

 1. Github repository and heroku are integrated
 2. Changes in master branch triggers heroku deployment automatically